-Certain morphological features can be suggestive of squamous cell carcinoma of the lung (SCC), but these are by no means definitive, with significant overlap with other histological types.
-More importantly, cross-sectional imaging enables staging of the disease and together with the histological grading and clinical performance status will dictate the prognosis and treatment.
+Certain morphological features can be suggestive of squamous cell carcinoma, but these are by no means definitive, with significant overlap with other histological types.
+More importantly, cross-sectional imaging enables staging of the disease and, together with the histological grading and clinical performance status, will dictate the prognosis and treatment.

-Central SCC often results in intraluminal obstruction and causes lung collapse and/or obstructive pneumonitis.
-Peripheral SCC may be seen as a solid nodule/mass with or without an irregular border 1-2.
-The irregular margin can be attributed to a desmoplastic reaction or infiltrative growth 1-2.
-Similar to central lung cancer, peripheral cancer can also result in obstructive changes such as a mucocele.
+Central tumors often result in intraluminal obstruction and cause lung collapse and/or obstructive pneumonitis.
+Peripheral tumors may be seen as a solid nodule/mass with or without an irregular border 1,2.
+The irregular margin can be attributed to a desmoplastic reaction or infiltrative growth 1,2.
+Similar to central tumors, peripheral tumors can also result in obstructive changes such as a mucocele.

-Cavitation (some report as high as 82% 10) is a frequent finding in primary lung SCC but can also be encountered in metastatic SCC.
+Cavitation is a frequent finding in primary lung squamous cell carcinoma (some report as high as 82% 10), but can also be encountered in metastatic squamous cell carcinoma.
 Cavitation is secondary to tumoral necrosis.
-In other instances, SCC can have a central scar with peripheral growth of tumour.
+In other instances, squamous cell carcinoma can have a central scar with the peripheral growth of the tumor.

-When SCC presents as a peripheral solid nodule, follow-up is as per the Fleischner Society guidelines.
+When squamous cell carcinoma presents as a peripheral solid nodule, follow-up is as per the Fleischner Society guidelines.

 Treatment and prognosis

 Classification of lung cancer into histological and immunohistochemical subtypes has a bearing on oncologic therapy.
 Survival is dependent on performance status at diagnosis and the stage of disease (see non-small cell lung cancer staging).
-Overall, stage for stage comparison of the survival rate for SCC is better than for adenocarcinoma 6.
-Differentiation between other NSCLC (adenocarcinoma/large cell lung cancer) and SCC is also paramount as response to cytotoxic therapy differs.
-One such difference is the decreased efficacy of pemetrexed in SCC patients 7.
+Overall, stage-for-stage comparison of the survival rate for squamous cell carcinoma is better than for adenocarcinoma 6.
+Differentiation between other types of non-small cell lung cancer (NSCLC), namely. adenocarcinoma/large cell lung cancer, and squamous cell carcinoma is also crucial, as the response to cytotoxic therapy differs.
+One such difference is the decreased efficacy of pemetrexed in squamous cell carcinoma patients 7.

-Different types of NSCLC responds differently to biological agents.
-High expression of EGFR in some SCC patients suggests benefit from cetuximab (monoclonal antibody against EGFR).
-However, lung SCC patients receiving bevacizumab (monoclonal antibody against VEGF) have a high incidence of pulmonary haemorrhage, thus it is only used for non-SCC NSCLC 7.
+Different types of NSCLC respond differently to biological agents.
+High expression of EGFR in some squamous cell carcinoma patients may benefit from cetuximab (monoclonal antibody against EGFR).
+However, lung squamous cell carcinoma patients receiving bevacizumab (monoclonal antibody against VEGF) have a high incidence of pulmonary hemorrhage, thus it is only used for non-squamous cell carcinoma NSCLC 7.

-Patients with cavitating squamous lung carcinoma (cSLC) are believed to harbour aggressive, chemoresistant disease with distinct features and fare poorly 11.
+Patients with cavitating squamous lung carcinoma (cSLC) are believed to harbor an aggressive, chemoresistant disease with distinct features and fare poorly 11.